sergener/phase-0/week-4/nums-letter.md

 ##How does Ruby handle addition, subtraction, multiplication, and division of numbers?

+Ruby is programmed to easily handle basic math.
+Addition is completed with a + between integers or floats, subtraction with -, multiplication with *, and division with /.
+It will return integers or floats based on what the original numbers are.

 ##What are strings?
 Why and when would you use them?